skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   Show configuration parameter values.

 -s, --start `ADDR`
-  Start disassembling at this address; the default start address is 16384.
-  `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  Start disassembling at this address; the default start address is 16384 for a snapshot, or the origin address for a raw memory file. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -V, --version
   Show the SkoolKit version number and exit.